 The film’s baroque sets are also a nice touch.
 The family’s mansion looks more like a Cathedral than a home, which serves to convey the idea that the members of the family are traditional-minded, pious and judgmental — you can immediately understand why the heroine feels intimidated by her in-laws.
 It’s an economical way to communicate an idea that would have required lots of dialogue.

 Most interesting is Hitchcock’s constant preoccupation with the voyeuristic nature of photography.
 The heroine, Larita, is never left alone by the paparazzi, always prying into her personal life.
-The viewer is manipulated into condemning the intrusiveness of the press yet movie-watching is clearly a form of voyeurism — the director cleverly plays with the obvious paradox and hypocrisy.
+The viewer is manipulated into condemning the intrusiveness of the yellow press yet movie-watching is clearly a form of voyeurism — Hitchcock cleverly plays with the obvious paradox and hypocrisy.

 Conclusions & Final Thoughts:

 Easy Virtue is nothing to brag about, Hitchcock insisted — he never had much to say about the movie.
-It was the last movie Hitchcock made for Gainsborough Pictures, the company that gave him his first big break and he always saw the movie as something he had to do in order to fulfill his legal obligations.
+It was the last movie Hitchcock made for Gainsborough Pictures, the company that gave him his first big break.
+Hitchcock always saw the movie as something he had to do in order to fulfill his legal obligations.
 But like any other Hitchcock movie, Easy Virtue has plenty of goodies that will delight die-hard fans.
-Remade in 2008 with Jessica Biel as Larita.
+Remade in 2008 with Jessica Biel (The Illusionist) as Larita.
 B&W, 80 minutes, Not Rated.